iBGP and eBGP Peerings

 EVE-NG Lab File

-Here are the full configs from all routers if you want to try it out yourself.
+Here are the final configs from all routers if you want to try it out yourself.

 conf t